All Episodes

 Your call's also coming up.

-The International Fellowship of Christians and Jews, they are pointing out what is now a real urgent, clear, present danger.
+The International Fellowship of Christians and Jews, they are pointing out what is now a real, urgent, clear, present danger.

-They're also placing mobile bomb shelters in well populated areas, as now Israel is preparing for the worst case scenario of even more rockets being fired from the south from the north, and maybe Iran again.
+They're also placing mobile bomb shelters in well-populated areas as now Israel is preparing for the worst case scenario of even more rockets being fired from the south, from the north, and maybe Iran again.

-And, you know, this could we don't know.
+And, you know, this could, we don't know.

-And Israel would be the target of, you know, basically a three war front, which is difficult for anybody to ever fight back against.
+It doesn't look like it at this moment, but it could break out into a full-on regional war, and Israel would be the target of, you know, basically a three-war front, which is difficult for anybody to ever fight back against, but don't underestimate Israel.

 They are in a fight for their very survival.